ohcnetwork/docs/blog/2024-02-25-aws-service-connect.md

 Then, create a new service called redis-stack using the Redis Stack task definition.
 Expand the Service Connect group and select **Turn on Service Connect**.
 For **Service Connect configuration**, select **Client and server**, then choose the namespace we created earlier.
 Add port mappings with the port alias `redis`, set the discovery name to `redis`, DNS to `redis.care-ns`, and port to `6379`.
 Now, click on Create Service.

-Similarly, enable Service Connect for Care and Celery services, but select **Client side only** only for **Service Connect configuration**, and choose the same `care-ns` namespace.
+Similarly, enable Service Connect for Care and Celery services, but select **Client side only** for **Service Connect configuration**, and choose the same `care-ns` namespace.

 After setting the `REDIS_URL` environment variable to `redis://redis.care-ns:6379`, redeploy the Care and Celery services, and we are done.